hyperweb-io/create-interchain-app/packages/create-interchain-app/README.md

 ## Credits

-🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)
+🛠 Built by [Interweb](https://interweb.co) — if you like our tools, please checkout and contribute [https://interweb.co](https://interweb.co)

 ## Disclaimer